byteduck/duckOS/README.md

 - No ext2 filesystem write support (files can only be read)
 - Uses ATA PIO mode to read/write to disk instead of DMA, which can be pretty slow, especially on real hardware
 - File locking uses spinlocks, which wastes CPU time
-- Only textmode works on real hardware, so programs like DOOM that rely on a framebuffer will only work in an emulator / VM

 ### Building / Running
 - See [INSTRUCTIONS.md](INSTRUCTIONS.md) for instructions.